perdomopatrick/EtchASketch/README.md

 - How to find the visual component
     1. In main menu, click 'Visual Component'
     2. You will see an image in the middle of the frame
+    - Credit to: https://github.com/djaiss/mapsicon for the 512x512 images
 - How to save your gallery
     1. In main menu, click 'Save Gallery'
 - How to load your gallery